Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 And, apparently, the consequences seen so horrified the designers that they postponed the manned flight right up to 2020.

-Probably a lot of changes in the design have to be made.
-And this despite the fact that the entrance to the atmosphere of Orion was 8,9 km / s lower than the declared Apollo 11.2 km / s.
+Probably many changes to the design have to be made, and this despite the fact that the atmospheric entry of 8,9 km/s for Orion was lower than the declared 11.2 km/s for Apollo.

-But the difference between the announced dates, the unmanned launch of Apollo 9 on November 1967, 4, and the Apollo 11 launch manned on October 1968, 7, is less than a year !!
+But the difference between the announced dates, the unmanned launch of Apollo 9 on November 1967, 4, and the manned launch of Apollo 11 on October 1968, 7, is less than a year!!

 Hehe, and again comical historical "phenomenon of the old masters"